Admiral-AI/CommandCentral/README.md

-# DSTools (Under Development - Scripting Stage)
+# Command Central (Under Development - Scripting Stage)

 ## Introduction

-DSTools is a powerful GUI tool under construction that is designed for Helpdesk and Desktop Support Technicians (for advanced proffesionals too!).
+Command Central is a powerful GUI tool under construction that is designed for Helpdesk and Desktop Support Technicians (for advanced proffesionals too!).
 It simplifies common tasks and automates various processes, making it an invaluable resource for both beginners and advanced professionals in the IT field.

 ## Features

-- **Uninstallation Automation:** DSTools can help you identify and uninstall unwanted software from your system, streamlining the cleanup process.
+- **Uninstallation Automation:** Command Central can help you identify and uninstall unwanted software from your system, streamlining the cleanup process.

 - **App Approval System:** The script includes an app approval system that ensures critical applications remain untouched, reducing the risk of accidental removal.

-- **Uninstall Options Database:** DSTools maintains a database of uninstallation options for different applications, providing more control over the process.
+- **Uninstall Options Database:** Command Central maintains a database of uninstallation options for different applications, providing more control over the process.

 - **Silent Uninstallations:** The tool supports silent uninstallations using common switches for MSI-installed and other types of applications.